 If you are missing one or more teeth, dental implants are an excellent, permanent solution for your smile.
 They can restore your ability to eat, speak and help you feel confident again.

-Whether you are just missing one tooth, a few teeth or a full mouth of teeth, there are different types of dental implants available to help your specific situation.
+The answer to that is — yes, whether you are just missing one tooth, a few teeth or a full mouth of teeth, there are different types of dental implants available to help your specific situation.

 There are also different implant materials on the market, so if you have sensitivities to metal, you can still get dental implants.
 Let’s explore the different types of implant options available for patients.